 He was — in short — an icon.
 He was a man who practiced and preached the power of love.
 In fact, he believed in love SO much that he exchanged vows with three different women over his lifetime.
 With three wives, six children, 17 grandchildren and 14 great-grandchildren, Mandela left behind a big family.
 As a political activist, he was not above controversy and what we've come to realize is that his love life often paid the price.

 Mandela married his first wife, Evelyn Mase in 1944, the same year he co-founded the African National Congress Youth League.

-She would confess to Fatima Meer that "I think I loved him the first time I saw him."
+She confessed to longtime friend Fatima Meer that "I think I loved him the first time I saw him."
 Working as a nurse, she supported him as he completed his law studies.
-Their first years together as newlyweds sounded like typical marital bliss — bathing their three babies and cooking together.
+Their first years together as newlyweds sound like typical marital bliss — raising their three little babies and cooking meals together.
 But Evelyn soon became resentful of her husband's increasingly noticeable absences.

 Despite their strife, when she died, Mandela attended the funeral in Johannesburg alongside his second and third wives.

 Then there was, of course, Winnie.
 Out of his three marriages and lesser known relationships, his three-decade long relationship with Winnie Madikizela is probably remembered best.
 When they met at a bus stop, Nelson described it as love at first sight.
 They were soon married in June 1958, just a year after he divorced Evelyn.